-I am 41 and caught on the to the idea of FIRE probably rather late; only a couple of years ago.
-I do make a good salary, as does my wife, but we live in a high cost area.
+I am 43 and caught on the to the idea of FIRE probably rather late; only a couple of years ago.
+I do make a good salary, as does my wife, but we live in a high cost of living area; the suburbs of NYC.
 I am trying to find the balance between living, and saving so that we can retire early.
 Early might mean 60, 50, or somewhere in between.
-We have a child under the age of 5, a mortgage, and a some good habits.
+We have a young child, a mortgage, and a some good habits.
 I think we might be leaning towards the FI, Financial Independence, part of FIRE more than the Retire Early.
+Early retirement will most likely mean a less stressful job in 10 years, for a few years until full retirement after junior goes to college.

 There is more to it than that, though for me.
 I like to share what I have learned and to learn from others.
 I think blogging about it will help keep me a bit more on track with my own goals.
 My logic is that if it remains an interest, I will do a better job of staying on track.
 I do wish I learned some of the ideas I will share here earlier than I did, or applied them better when I did learn them.
 One of the things I will do is to share my mistakes and stores about how and what I did.
 I hope you find it interesting.

 Anyway, fast forward 4 years, and I left the service, and moved back to NY.
 Sadly for me, this was right after the dot com bust, and work for an engineer with my experience was hard to come by in NY.
 I eventually found a job on Long Island that had me paying about $5,000 a year in commuting costs, and I was living in a $2000 a month studio apartment in Manhattan.
 Living there, single as I was then, was a dream of mine.
 It really was a lot of fun, but I spent more money than I had.
 After 2 years, I ended up about $10,000 in debt, but I had started paying off my school loans.
-I also had some investment.
+I also had some investments.
 I was not wise, as they were in individual stocks, not index funds or anything like that.
 I was looking at lottery tickets as I have come to view individual stocks.
+Most of those investments did not pan out.
+I learned that I am not a good stock picker.

 Luckily, I found a good job as an engineer in the finance industry, I am not a finance guy, but I do write software that finance people use.
 It was at this point that I started to get my act together.
 I was 28, had almost no savings, and no money saved for retirement.
 Those 2 years I stupidly did not contribute to a 401k.
 I should have known better; I missed out on a 3% match.